Village Board

 Grand Avenue Corridor Plan

-The Village of Franklin Park and local stakeholders are working with the Chicago Metropolitan Agency for Planning (CMAP) to create a plan to transform Grand Avenue into a safe, accessible, and thriving corridor.
-The plan will help residents and elected and appointed officials guide future actions, decisions, and development in the community.
+The Village is partnering with the Chicago Metropolitan Agency for Planning (CMAP) to create a plan to transform Grand Avenue into a safe, accessible, and thriving corridor.
+We want to hear your thoughts on the design, character, and functionality of Grand Avenue.
+Your input will guide the recommendations in the corridor plan.
+Fill out the visual preference survey today! https://engage.cmap.illinois.gov

 0